Clemapfel/crisp/docs/image/image.md

 save_to_disk(binary, path + "/my_binary.png");
 ```

-For both loading and saving the following underlying image types are supported natively, for all image implementations not mentioned here you will need to convert them into one of the following:
+For both loading and saving the following underlying image types are supported without further processing necessary, for all image implementations not mentioned here you will need to convert them into one of the following:

 + ``crisp::BinaryImage``
 + ``crisp::GrayScaleImage``